atp800/wildatlas/src/content/articles/could-a-zombie-fungus-evolve-like-in-the-last-of-us.md

 ---
 # title: "How Possible is the Zombie Fungus in the Last of Us?"
-title: "Could Global Warming Really Cause a Fungal Zombie Apocalypse?"
+title: "Could Global Warming Cause a Fungal Zombie Apocalypse?"
 image: "/articles/could-a-zombie-fungus-evolve-like-in-the-last-of-us.jpg"
 description: "Could a zombie fungus evolve like in The Last of Us?"
 section: "articles"